Mont Cenis Pass Railway: Construction

 In early 1866 detailed plans and sections were drawn up for submission to governments.
 Construction began in March.
 The railway was to be 48 mi long and would follow the existing roadway over the pass, although at villages the railway had to leave the road and use a separate right of way.
+Where it was necessary for the track to cross the roadway on the level the tall centre rail was lowered into a trough by the operation of a lever.
 Out of the 33 ft standard width of the road the company was allowed 13 ft for track, with the governments retaining 20 ft for roadway.
 There was a continuous wooden barrier separating the roadway from the rail track.
 Over a distance of 9 mi the track had to run in snow shelters.
 Where avalanches were likely these had to be built of masonry; elsewhere they were of sheet iron.
 At some hairpin bends adjustments had to be made to meet the railway's minimum radius of 40 m.
 Much of the road was built on a shelf and this had to be strengthened or widened in places.
 On the Italian side the road had been built with a gentle slope.
 This had proved too prone to avalanches and had been replaced by a steep zig-zag called Les Échelles (the ladders), but the railway had to revert to the original roadway because the "ladders" were too severe for it.
 This section needed 600 m of masonry avalanche shelter.
 Using the Michelin map, the rise from St Michel is 4492 ft and from Susa 5178 ft.
 J. B. Fell was appointed ‘Managing Director at the Mont Cenis’.
 It seems that direct labour was employed on the French side whereas on the Italian side the contractor Gianoli & Canova was used.